scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

-Restore a creatures form, healing mortal wounds.
-Make a spellcasting roll, a creature restores 6 wounds, plus a wound for every critical rolled.
-They may also remove the effects of a single Lesser or Greater wound.
-A creature can only be healed by this spell once per long rest, unable to withstand the strain of repeated casts.
+Restore the body of a creature in range you can see.
+Make a spellcasting roll.
+The creature heals 6 wounds and removes all lesser and greater wounds, healing an extra wound for every critical rolled.
+A creature can only be healed by this spell once per long rest.

-This heals an additional wound for every level above 6th.
+Add a wound for every level cast above 6th.

 ___
 #### Sanctuary